Living on Shaky Ground is our magazine about how to prepare for earthquakes and tsunamis.

 Step 4: Minimize Financial Hardships

-- Identify weaknesses in your building and fix them
+• Identify weaknesses in your building and fix them

-- Consider earthquake and/or flood insurance
+• Consider earthquake and/or flood insurance

 SURVIVE

-- DROP to the floor
+• DROP to the ground, if possible

-- HOLD ON until the shaking stops
+• HOLD ON to that position until the shaking stops

 Step 6: Improve Safety

-- If you are in a tsunami hazard zone, immediately WALK to higher ground or inland away from coast
+• If you are in a tsunami hazard zone, immediately WALK to higher ground or inland away from coast

-- Check for injuries and damage
+• Check for injuries and damage

 RECOVER